aya-sayed-30/alx-system_engineering-devops/0x00-shell_basics/README.md

-display file content in a long format
+display file contents in a long format